Aynelgul/finalproject/README.md

 - Signing up and signing in (having your own account).
 - Adding future travels (country, city, date).
 - Looking up travel tips from other users (or adding your own tips to the list)
-- Inviting your travel buddy/buddies (by email?) for a travel (adding the same travel details to another account, if travel buddy has an Adventure Time account too.
+- Inviting your travel buddy/buddies (by email) for a travel (adding the same travel details to another account, if travel buddy has an Adventure Time account too.
 - Looking up information of the country that you are traveling to (flag, capital, population, currency, region).